grz0zrg/wui/README.md

     minimizable: true,

     resizable: true,

+    // the minimun width/height the dialog can be when resized (min_width accept a value or "title")
+    min_width: "title",
+    min_height: 64,

     // option to keep the align when resized, example: if the dialog is centered in the window, the dialog will always be in center when it is resized
     keep_align_when_resized: true;